 Other topics I have been involved in, and am still interested in, include building systems that better support service differentiation, or, to use 21st century terminology, that better cope with "network discrimination," and economics-informed network topology design.

-I am lucky to advise and work with some incredible people: six Ph.D. students, Nektarios Leontiadis (EPP), Timothy Vidas, Kyle Soska, Janós Szurdi (ECE), Luís Brandão (ECE/University of Lisbon) and Zachary Weinberg (ECE/Silicon Valley, co-advised with Collin Jackson); one Master's student, Qingping Hou (INI); and a post-doctoral scholar, Alain Forget (co-supervised with Alessandro Acquisti, Lorrie Cranor, and Rahul Telang).
+I am lucky to advise and work with some incredible people: five Ph.D. students, Timothy Vidas, Kyle Soska, Janós Szurdi (ECE), Luís Brandão (ECE/University of Lisbon) and Zachary Weinberg (ECE/Silicon Valley); and two post-doctoral scholars, Alain Forget (co-supervised with Alessandro Acquisti, Lorrie Cranor, and Rahul Telang) and Benjamin Johnson.

 Lorrie Faith Cranor,

 Measuring Password Guessability for an Entire University.